 What happens after the braces are taken off?

 We will also fit you with a retainer, which is a custom-made appliance that maintains tooth position after the removal of braces.
+They look similar to mouth guards and night guards for bruxism.
 Your newly-straightened teeth are not completely set in their new position until your gums, muscles, and bones adapt to the change.
 Teeth also can shift after long durations, furthering the need for a retainer.
+Retainers

 How much will braces cost?